 Fat Tire Biking

-Eight years ago Nate Phelps, owner of Central District Cyclery and a fat bike race promoter, saw a fall magazine advertisement for a fat bike.
+Nine years ago Nate Phelps, owner of Central District Cyclery and a fat bike race promoter, saw a fall magazine advertisement for a fat bike.
 It piqued his interest but he wasn’t sure he needed another type of bike.
 A few months later, when he was walking his dog in Wilcox Park, he saw a stranger riding a fat bike and took notice.
 “He was riding around on a Surly Pugsley.
 I didn’t know him but I stopped and talked with him, and he let me get on the bike and ride around.
 I thought, ‘This is pretty fun,’ and the following year, I bought one.”

 That was the beginning of Phelps' love affair with fat tire biking.
 “At that point, I was hooked but my hands and feet were freezing,” he recalls.
 It wasn’t long before he invested in shell pants, a shell jacket and merino wool products for base layers.
 Then, he and a few friends with fat bikes got out there and explored.
 “At that point, nobody groomed trails for fat biking.
 We would just go out and ride.”
 They used a technique referred to as ‘leapfrogging,’ taking turns leading and breaking the snow.
 “We’d find big rocks and figure out that we could climb up over them because the traction on fat tires is crazy,” he says.
 “The fun factor is what really drew me in.”